tmcdigitech/dit11b/content/appdev/basics/activity2/index.md

 ## Are you ready?
 {{< hint info >}}
 Using your skills and knowledge from Activity 1 start a new Kivy project to create your password generator.
-The following tutorial will focus in on the code that will be used for your button.
-You will need to setup the GUI
+The following tutorial will focus in on the code that will be used for your button. **You will need to setup the GUI.**
 {{< /hint >}}
 ### A Simple Password Generator in Python
 We will start by generating a random string of 12 characters.
 To do that we will use the function random.choice() that returns a random character from a sequence.